 about lynette mattina

 My own journey toward health began in 1987 inspired by my family history of chronic health conditions.
-In my commitment to making personal lifestyle changes, I quickly developed a desire to help others on their path to wellness.
+In my commitment to making personal lifestyle changes, I quickly developed a desire to help others on their path toward health.

 I’ve always been fascinated with the study of human movement, potential, and behavior.
 For as long as I can remember, I wanted to understand how our bodies and minds are designed to work from the inside out.
-I’ve always been curious about the mind-body connection, holistic health and what motivates and compels people to change.
+I’ve always been curious about the mind-body connection and the concept of wholeness.

 Creating lasting change doesn’t happen by accident; it happens by choice – with intention.

 My education includes a Bachelor of Science in Health Education and Exercise Science from the University of South Alabama.
-I also graduated from Bishop State Community College’s Physical Therapist Assistant program and Duke University’s Department of Integrative Health Medicine’s Integrative Health Coaching program.
+I also graduated from Bishop State Community College’s Physical Therapist Assistant program and Duke University’s Department of Integrative Medicine’s Health Coaching program.
 In addition, I’ve taken evidence based courses in Functional Pelvic Floor Training, Spine Anatomy & Dysfunction, Stress & Resilience, Functional Core Training, Pilates, Exercise and Movement Therapy, Shoulder Anatomy & Biomechanics, Medical Therapeutic Yoga, and Lumbar Anatomy & Dysfunction.